TheOrangeBraincell/variants_in_AS_Pipeline/README.md

 ## 10.5.22
 events_gencode.py now processes several samples.
 However, a new problem was discovered, where some of the samples have several alignment files.
 Will be included in next version.

+update: Completely rewritten part 4, but it can now process a variable amount of samples with a variable amount of bam files.
+There is also a progress update implemented now.
+Ready to be run on 100 samples!